AriFordsham/GHCWiki/Developing-Hadrian.md

-## Cloud Shared Cache Build
+# Cloud Shared Cache Build

 Shake, Hadrian's underlying build system, has a cloud shared cache feature.
 This allows separate builds to share build artifacts stored in a cache.
 This can ultimately greatly speed up CI builds for example.
 In order to use this feature and still produce correct results, Hadrian must have accurately declare inputs and outputs.

-### Terms
+## Terms

 * **Direct Input**: All files read by a rule are direct inputs of that rule
 * **Direct Output**: All files created by a rule that are the target of the rule or are direct inputs of other rules.
 * **Vital Inputs**: a subset of direct inputs that excludes files whose *existence* have no affect on the vital output (i.e. cache files of external tools).
 * **Vital Output**: a subset of direct outputs that are the target of the current rule or are vital inputs of any rule.
-* **Indicating Inputs**: A subset of the direct inputs such that "a change in the indicating inputs implies a *possible* change in vital outputs" or more accurately "the only way the vital output could possibly change is if the indicating inputs have changed":
+* **Indicating Inputs**: A set of files such that "a change in the indicating inputs implies a *possible* change in vital outputs" or more accurately "the only way the vital output could possibly change is if the indicating inputs have changed":
     ```
-    change in the vital output -> change in the indicating inputs
+    change(X)  <->  exists x in X such that change x
+    change(vital output) -> change(indicating inputs)
     ```
     Or equivalently:
     ```
-    no change in the indicating inputs -> no change in the vital output
+    not change(indicating inputs) -> not change(vital output)
     ```
+    * While it often is, the set need not be a subset or equal to the direct inputs i.e. it may include files outside of the direct inputs!
-    This set is not unique (the direct inputs are trivially a set of indicating inputs), but we try to define this as a minimal (or close to minimal) set.
+    * This set is not unique (the direct inputs are trivially a set of indicating inputs), but we try to define this as a minimal (or close to minimal) set.
 With respect to a rule for a haskell object file X.o, the indicating inputs are the source file X.hs and interface files Y.hi (or Y.hi-boot) for all modules Y imported by X (see [makefile-dependencies](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/separate_compilation.html#makefile-dependencies)).
 These are the dependencies (i.e. inputs) of X.o as reported by `ghc -M X.hs`.
 Note that ghc reads some transitively imported module's .hi files, but those files are non-indicating inputs as ghc guarantees that the indicating .hi inputs (directly imported modules) will change if the non-indicating .hi inputs (transitively imported modules) change.
 * **Non-indicating Inputs**: The direct inputs minus the indicating inputs.
 With respect to a rule for a haskell object file X.o, the non-indicating inputs are all hi/hi-boot files required by ghc to build X.o excluding direct inputs.
 This is a subset of modules transitively imported by X. These inputs are NOT reported by `ghc -M X.hs`

 Properties:
-* Indicating Inputs ∪ Non-indicating Inputs = Direct Inputs
 * Indicating Inputs ⊆ Vital Inputs ⊆ Direct Inputs
 * Vital Output ⊆ Direct Output